Michigan Veterans Affairs Agency: Agency history

 Michigan was last in veteran benefit amounts in 2010.
 In 2013, 22 percent of Michigan's veterans were receiving health benefits from the Veterans Health Administration and moved to five from the bottom in spending.
 With a large number of veterans in the state, Governor Snyder decided veterans missing out on benefits was unacceptable.

 The agency was created when Governor Rick Snyder issued an executive order Jan.
 18, 2013, within the Department of Military and Veterans Affairs effective March 20, 2013.
 The agency took over from the department various responsibilities formerly held directly by the department in its Veterans Affairs Directorate, support for the State Veterans Home Board of Managers and Veterans Speakers Program.
 Jeff Barnes was appointed the agency's first director.
 In April 2013, the agency moved from the department's headquarter north of downtown Lansing to downtown Washington Square.

 In July 2014, the agency started a hotline operation, Michigan Veteran Resource Service Center, similar to and in conjunction with United Ways' 2-1-1 telephone information system.
 The service is a first for a state to be fully integrated with the 2-1-1 system.

-Michigan Veteran Health System was formed in October 2015 under CEO Leslie Shanlian to integrate the two "Home for Veterans" facilities that the agency operates into one organization.
-The system's management team was named by Shanlian in early February 2016.
-Bradford "Brad" Slagle was appointed interim CEO of MVHS in November 2016 after Shanlian departed for the private sector.

-On February 18, 2016, a state audit was released; the Grand Rapids Home for Veterans was flagged with nine oversight flaws, some of which led to substandard care.
-Some legislators deemed this to be neglect.
-The next day the agency director resigned with an interim director, James Redford, a former Kent County Circuit Court judge and veteran, being named as his replacement.
-Redford was named the full director on April 27, 2017.